hello-robot/stretch_ai/docs/llm_agent.md

 ##### My robot is at an inconvenient starting position

-You can use the `reset` app to have the robot (blindly) move back to wherever you started the robot server from:
+You can use the `reset` app to have the robot move back to wherever you started the robot server from, *without any further observations or obstacle avoidance*:
 ```bash
 python -m stretch.app.reset
 ```